 Introduction to Engineering III

 Dr. David Waldo.
-Taught by OC's Faculty in ABET-accredited Electrical, Mechanical and Computer Engineering.
-This course is designed to introduce you to electrical, computer and mechanical engineering studies through lectures, problem solving, and an applied lab experiences.
+This course is designed to introduce you to electrical, computer, and mechanical engineering studies through lectures, problem-solving, and applied lab experiences.
 You will study the various approaches to engineering using the lab as an illustration of how engineers develop and implement solutions in their fields.

 Introduction to Cell Biology